-- 1. The first version of the standard refers to some organizations that were not legally and formally established at the time of its publication and implementation; - 2.
-The first version of the standard references organizations to use governing frameworks which are not yet enacted; - 3.
-The standard lacks clarity and consistency requirements for both the audiences and implementers, for its proper implementation.
+- 1. The first version of the standard referred to some organizations that were not legally and formally established at the time of its publication and implementation; - 2.
+The first version of the standard mentioned some organizations to use governing frameworks that are not yet enacted; - 3.
+The first version of the standard lacks clarity and consistency requirements for both the audiences and implementers for its proper implementation.